 - the right to lodge a complaint with a supervisory authority (The Information Commissioner’s Office)

 - the right to data portability, subject to reasonable limitations

 - rights in relation to automated decision making and profiling

-If you wish to exercise any of these rights, please contact us as described in the section below headed ‘Contact’.
+If you wish to exercise any of these rights, please select this link and complete the online form.
 We may also need to ask you for further information to verify your identity before we can respond to any request.